 A plethora of apples occurs this time of year at my house.
 I needed to use some apples up before they get all weird and soft.
 I will be using this apple butter in baked goods and plain on a spoon right out of the jar.
-Its also good slathered on a muffin, or a rice cake, or on oatmeal or pancakes.
-I love apples and pumpkin is full of vitamin C, riboflavin, potassium, copper, and manganese.
-Apples are full of important antioxidants, flavonoids, and dietary fiber.
+Its also good slathered on a muffin, a rice cake or on pancakes or added to oatmeal.
+I love apples.
+They are full of important antioxidants, flavonoids, and dietary fiber.
+Pumpkin is full of vitamin C, riboflavin, potassium, copper, and manganese.

 In this recipe, I use a crockpot.
 I chop up the apples into cubes, pour in the pumpkin, sprinkle with cinnamon and drizzle with the apple cider vinegar.
 Turn on for about 4 hours on high or low for 8-10 hours.
 You can definitely add sweetener if you choose, but these Gala apples are sweet enough for me.

 You want to be sure to stir it every once in a while to prevent sticking.
 When the apples are nice and soft, you can throw in a blender if you desire it to be more like applesauce, but I chose to skip this step because I love the chunks.
 I did use a masher to break up the big chunks a bit.

 To thicken it up at the end, turn the crockpot on high with the lid off and let thicken for about 45-75 minutes, stirring occasionally.
 Once it's as thick as you like, let cool a bit and store in a glass jar in the fridge.
 Enjoy!!